canonical/launchpad-manual/user/reference/bugs/roles/bug-supervisor.rst

    -  Only the project/distribution owner may appoint the bug supervisor.
-   - You can only appoint yourself or a team which you administer
+   - You can only appoint yourself or a team which you administer.

 .. raw:: html